If you are in the market to buy a passport, 2020 may be the best time to purchase that economic citizenship…

-But now Antigua’s passport investment program is one of the cheapest around if you’re applying with dependents – if you choose the route we recommend below.
+But now, citizenship by investment in Antigua is THE cheapest program in the Caribbean if you’re applying with dependents – if you choose the route we describe below.

-That makes immigration to Antigua and Barbuda especially attractive if you have a family and are trying to acquire passports for yourself and your dependents.
+That makes emigrating to Antigua especially attractive if you have a family and are trying to acquire passports for yourself and your dependents.

 (There are currently five countries in the region that offer citizenship by investment.
 You can find an overview and comparison of all available programs in our in-depth citizenship-by-investment article.)

-Again, there are three routes to gaining Antigua and Barbuda investment citizenship – donate to a government fund, invest in a business, or purchase property.
+There are three routes to gaining Antigua and Barbuda investment citizenship – donate to the government, invest in a business, or purchase property.

-Keep in mind, however, that additionally you’ll have to pay a commission to an agent that will lodge your citizenship application to the government.
+Keep in mind, however, that additionally you’ll have to pay a commission to a local agent that will lodge your citizenship application to the government.